reconquest/orgalorg/README.md

 # Alternatives

-* ansible: inteded to apply complex DSL-based scenarious of actions;
+* ansible: intended to apply complex DSL-based scenarios of actions;
   orgalorg aimed only on running commands and synchronizing files in parallel. orgalorg can accept target hosts list on stdin and can provide realtime output from commands, which ansible can't do (like running `tail -f`).